 In our experience, it’s not as effective as many items on the market and it’ll make you really, really sleepy.
 Try for the Bonine first.

-DON’T OVER DO IT.
+DON’T OVERDO IT.

 EYES ON THE HORIZON.